 What is a “thermal leak detector”?

-A thermal leak detector is a device that uses infrared technology to measure temperature variations on surfaces.
 These temperature differences can indicate the presence of air leaks, as escaping indoor air or incoming outdoor air can alter the surface temperature around a leak.

 What are the signs of air leaks in a house?

-Signs of air leaks include noticeable drafts, differences in temperature from room to room, higher-than-expected energy bills, and issues with moisture or mold around windows and doors.
+Signs of air leaks include noticeable drafts, differences in temperature from room to room, higher-than-expected energy bills, and issues with moisture or mould around windows and doors.
 You might also see frost accumulation inside windows or doors during colder months.

 How to check for air leaks around windows?

-To check for air leaks around windows, conduct a visual inspection for gaps and cracks in the caulking and weather stripping.
 You can also hold a lit incense stick or a thin piece of toilet paper near the window edges; movement of the smoke or paper indicates air leaks.
-Applying a soapy water solution around the window frame and watching for bubbles when the wind blows is another effective method.

 How do you locate drafts in the house?

-Locating drafts in the house can be done through a detailed inspection.
 Feel for cold air near suspected areas on a windy day, use a smoke pen or incense stick to visualize air movement, or employ a thermal leak detector to identify temperature discrepancies.
-Pay special attention to areas where different materials meet, such as where walls connect to floors or around window and door frames.

 Addressing air leaks is not just about improving comfort; it’s also about positively impacting your energy consumption and the environment.
 Proactively identifying and sealing leaks contributes to a more sustainable and energy-efficient home.